CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< tabs "Platforms ">}}
 {{< tab "SN2010">}}

 18x SFP+ 25G and 4x QSFP28 100G interfaces only support NRZ encoding.
-All speeds down to 1G are supported.
+You can set all speeds down to 1G.

 All 4x QSFP28 ports can break out into 4x SFP28 or 2x QSFP28.